schwarrior/schwarriors-code-toolbox/ref/git commands.md

 $ git init <directory>
 ```

-Create an empty Git repository in the specified directory (for local onlyshared repos.
+Create an empty Git repository in the specified directory (for local only shared repos.
 Bare means no working dir.
 Must be cloned to be worked with)
 ```Shell
 $ git init --bare <directory>
 ```